-The FHLBank of New York fully rolled out MAP in March 2021, at which time it began to purchase mortgage loans from its PFIs, which can also be third-party servicers for the loans, and discontinued offering MPF products.
+The FHLBank of New York offers the MAP for its members to acquire mortgage loans from its PFIs, which can also be third-party servicers for the MAP loans.
 Existing MPF loans from its prior participation in the MPF Program continue to be held by the FHLBank of New York and supported by the FHLBank of Chicago as the MPF administrator.
-The FHLBank of New York engaged Nationstar as the master servicer for MAP.
+The FHLBank of New York engaged Nationstar as the master servicer for the MAP.